swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

     linkStyle 6 opacity:0.4,color:#7f7f7f80
 ```

-Later, we will streamline the code sharing process by setting up remote Git and
+Later, you will streamline the code sharing process by setting up remote Git and
 DVC repositories to enable easy collaboration with the rest of the team.

 ## Steps